oguzyucel1/ComProSearch/README.md

     ```bash
     cd frontend
     ```
-2. Create a `.env.local` file and add your Supabase credentials:
+2. Create a `.env.local` file with your Supabase credentials:
     ```env
     VITE_SUPABASE_URL=YOUR_SUPABASE_PROJECT_URL
     VITE_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY
     ```
-3. Install the dependencies:
+3. Install dependencies and run the development server:
     ```bash
     npm install
-    ```
-4. Run the development server:
-    ```bash
     npm run dev
     ```
-    The application should now be running on `http://localhost:5173`.
+    The app will be running on `http://localhost:5173`.

 ### 4. Data Scripts Setup

-The Python scripts are responsible for populating your Supabase database.

-1. For each script directory (`scripts/bayinet`, `scripts/denge`, `scripts/oksid`), you need to set up the environment and install dependencies.
-2. Create a `.env` file inside the `scripts/shared/` directory (you may need to create this directory if it doesn't exist) with your Supabase credentials.
-This will be used by the Python Supabase client.
+1. Create a `.env` file in `scripts/shared/` with your Supabase **`service_role` key**:
     ```env
     # In scripts/shared/.env
     SUPABASE_URL=YOUR_SUPABASE_PROJECT_URL
     SUPABASE_KEY=YOUR_SUPABASE_SERVICE_ROLE_KEY
     ```
-    **Note**: For the scripts, use the **`service_role` key** from your Supabase API settings, as they need write access to the database.

-3. Install dependencies for each script.
-For example, for the `denge` script:
+2. Install dependencies for each script.
+For example, for `denge`:
     ```bash
-    cd scripts/denge
-    pip install -r requirements.txt
+    pip install -r scripts/denge/requirements.txt
-    cd ../.. # Return to root
     ```
-    Repeat this for `oksid` and `bayinet`.

-4. Run a script to update the data:
+3. Run a script to populate the database:
     ```bash
     python -m scripts.denge.update_denge
     ```

+---

 ## 🚢 Deployment

-The frontend is configured for deployment on **Netlify**.
+The frontend is configured for seamless deployment on **Netlify**.

 1. Push your code to a GitHub repository.
-2. Connect your repository to a new site on Netlify.
+2. Connect the repository to a new site on Netlify.
 3. Configure the build settings:
     - **Base directory**: `frontend`
     - **Build command**: `npm run build`
     - **Publish directory**: `frontend/dist`
 4. Add your Supabase environment variables (`VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`) to the Netlify site's environment variables.
-5. Deploy the site.

-The `netlify.toml` file in the root directory contains the necessary redirect rules to ensure client-side routing works correctly.
+5. Deploy! 🚀